-The projected student enrollment for fiscal year 2019 is 190,168 students.
+The projected student enrollment for fiscal year 2020 is 188,414 students.
 Student enrollment projections are based on the County and school trends including: net County migration, size difference of exiting 12th grade and entering kindergarten populations, County birthrates, new school programs, housing development patterns, and economic conditions.
+Projected student enrollment decreased for the first time in a decade which mirrors a decline at the state level.
+This year's decline was due to several factors, which include a decrease in the size of entering kindergarten cohorts and a negative net migration, meaning more students withdrew than were enrolled.
+These indicators have led to a contracted overall enrollment growth in the next five school years.